Promotion of Workstyle Reform

 Promoting Workstyle Reforms

 We promote workstyle reforms and started the OLIVE (Outdate Long-standing work practice and Increase Vitality of Employees) project in July 2015 for the purpose of establishing a workplace environment that allows all employees to play active roles and flexibly work with enthusiasm without rigid constraints on working hours.
 We review our workstyles to make efficient use of time and recognize the importance of work-life integration, which aims for a fulfilling balance of both work and life, and expect that this will lead to the creation of innovations and new value, as well as improved competitiveness.
-Measures to achieve this include promoting the use of a flex-time system, allowing early departures from work, reducing and shortening meetings, monitoring daily work hours, as well as working at home and encouraging male employees to take short-term paternity leave.
+Measures to achieve this include promoting the use of a flex-time system, allowing early departures from work, reducing and shortening meetings, monitoring daily work hours, as well as Remote Work and encouraging male employees to take short-term paternity leave.
 These measures are disseminated throughout the company by the Human Resources Group and NYK Labor Union, to reduce overtime and meeting hours, etc.

 Trends in Monthly Overtime Exceeding Legal Working Hours

 To manage the progress of the OLIVE project for workstyle reforms, we monitor and internally share data on the trends in monthly overtime exceeding legal working hours.